ipfs/ipfs-companion/README.md

 ### IPFS Status and Context Actions

 - IPFS API and Gateway status
-- Add local (quick upload) or remote files (context menu) to IPFS with option to preserve filename
+- Add local (quick import) or remote files (context menu) to IPFS with option to preserve filename
 - Easy access to [WebUI](https://github.com/ipfs/webui/) and add-on Preferences
 - Toggle redirection to local gateway (automatic by default, manual mode can be enabled in Preferences)
 - Additional actions for pages loaded from IPFS